Veldermon-rbg/Epic-Free-Game-Claimer/README.md

 ![image](https://github.com/user-attachments/assets/bfe3ff25-fafb-4cf4-8095-d119ca936965)

 It should select some text.
 Delete it.
-Once the bar is empty, type `cmd`
+Once the bar is empty, type `cmd`, and press enter.

 ![image](https://github.com/user-attachments/assets/f3bb0d26-2181-417c-aaeb-43784edefd79)

+It should open a window similar to that shown here.
+Type `npm install` in it.